Healthdirect Free Australian health advice you can count on.

 • carry out activities that have a chance of eye injury

 You may be suitable for some laser surgery procedures, and not others.
+Not all clinics offer all types of laser surgeries.
 Different types of laser surgery are better suited to different vision problems.

-What to ask your specialist before laser eye surgery
+What should I ask my specialist before laser eye surgery?

 • the risks and side effects of the procedure